dzch/twemproxy/notes/redis.md

     LRANGE_300 (first 300 elements): 12376.24 requests per second
     LRANGE_500 (first 450 elements): 8605.85 requests per second
     LRANGE_600 (first 600 elements): 6587.62 requests per second

-## redis-auth feature

-+ you can enable redis-auth for a pool with 'redis_auth':

-        alpha:
-          listen: 127.0.0.1:22121
-          hash: fnv1a_64
-          distribution: ketama
-          redis: true
-          redis_auth: testpass

-+ notice:
-    + *MUST* set all redis with a same passwd, and all twemproxy with the same passwd
-    + Length of password should less than 256